About Us

 Yalanji Arts presents hand crafted contemporary and traditional fine art and craft works celebrating culture and the deep respect, knowledge and connection to the richly diverse rainforest and ocean environments of Kuku Yalanji Country.

-Located in Mossman Gorge Aboriginal Community, on the border of the World Heritage listed Daintree National Park, Bamanga Bubu Ngadimunku (BBN) Aboriginal Corporations’ Yalanji Arts Indigenous art centre nurtures and develops artists to showcase culture and generate individual and community growth.
+In the Aboriginal community of Mossman Gorge (Queensland) Bamanga Bubu Ngadimunku (BBN) Aboriginal Corporations’ Yalanji Arts is located at the foothills of the world's oldest rainforest, the Daintree National Park.
+Yalanji Arts nurtures and develops artists to showcase their talents, stories and culture, with an ethos of individual and community growth.
 Fostered through artistic expression Yalanji Arts envisages an empowered, united, proud and sustainable community.
 Yalanji Arts provides support and advocacy for local artists, assisting in development through ongoing training and marketing.

-BBN and Yalanji Arts are located in the Mossman Gorge Aboriginal Community (The Gorge), situated on Eastern Kuku Yalanji Country on the border of the World Heritage listed Daintree National Park, approximately 70km north of Cairns.
-Eastern Kuku Yalanji County stretches from Black Mountain in the north, along the coastal plain to Mowbray in the south.
+BBN and Yalanji Arts is located approximately 70km north of Cairns.
+Eastern Kuku Yalanji county stretches from Black Mountain in the north, along the coastal plain to Mowbray in the south.

 ARTWORK

-Yalanji Arts wholesales and retails a range of quality artwork, products and merchandise informed by traditional Yalanji culture and the environment.
-The artists endeavour to develop a contemporary and expressive approach to articulating their ideas.
+Yalanji Arts wholesales and retails a range of quality artwork, products and merchandise informed by traditional Yalanji culture, customary practices and the environment.
 Some mediums that our artists work with include:

-• Ceramic works handmade and fired onsite at Yalanji Arts including pinch pots, vases, wall plaques and more!
+• Ceramics: Handmade and fired onsite at Yalanji Arts, including pinch pots, vases, wall plaques and more!

-• Acrylic paintings using fine quality paints and linen canvas – all canvases are stretched and prepped onsite and paints are mixed with natural pigments and ochres from the earth, to create a unique colour palette and texture; deeply connected to country
+• Works on canvas: Using fine quality paints and linen canvas – all canvases are stretched and prepared by our artists.
+Our paints are mixed with natural pigments and ochres from the earth, to create a unique colour palette and texture.

 Yalanji Arts Arts Shed at Mossman Gorge Community, Image Yalanji Arts ©